-The main activity of the Thematic Network is a Pan-Arctic Extractive Industries PhD programme in the Social Sciences related to extractive industries.
-The format is that a limited number of PhD students from partner universities (usually not more than 15) meet intensively for a week with world-class specialist Professors to discuss extractive industries social sciences in the Arctic.
-Courses usually consist of a lecture series, and discussion sessions where the PhD students works are analysed together among all course participants.
-The TN offers two such courses per year, organised by partner institutions within the TN (past courses see below).
-PhD students attending three of these courses and completing the required assignments, including the participation in three relevant conferences or forums of the students' choice, can get a certificate issued by Uarctic that certifies their expertise in Arctic Extractive Industries research and that they can use as an addendum to their PhD degree.
+The format was that a limited number of PhD students from partner universities (usually not more than 15) met intensively for a week with world-class specialist Professors to discuss extractive industries social sciences in the Arctic.
+Courses consisted of a lecture series, and discussion sessions where the PhD students works are analysed together among all course participants.
+After 2014, the programme was extended by initiative of Aytalina Ivanova (NEFU Yakutsk) to also including field-based components where the participants got familiar with local extractive industries in the places where the courses took place, for example in Neryungri, Mirnyi (Yakutia, Russia), Fairbanks (Alaska) and Kirkenes (Norway).
+The TN offered two such courses per year, organised by partner institutions within the TN (list of courses, topics and experts on the PhD programme’s archived website (arcticextractiveindustries.wordpress.com).
+PhD students that attended three of these courses and completing the required assignments could get a certificate issued by UArctic that certifies their expertise in Arctic Extractive Industries research and that they can use as an addendum to their PhD degree.

 Current and Planned Activities

 Since 2018 we have more focused on research in this thematic network, particularly in two research projects.
 If you have questions concerning any of this, please write the PI's.